This is your Events page.

 Our next District meeting will be held

-to join virtually with zoom, and
+on the link below to join virtually with zoom,

-be patient with us in the waiting room.
+and please be patient with us in the waiting room.

 AA District 10 General Service Meeting